Light deflection by squashed Kaluza-Klein black holes in a plasma medium: Deflection angle of photon in a plasma medium

 \section{Deflection angle of photon in a plasma medium}

 We consider light propagation around the squashed Kaluza-Klein black hole \eqref{met} in a homogeneous plasma medium by direct integrations of the photon orbit equation with the conditions $p_\psi = 0$ and $\theta = \pi / 2$.
-Substituting the equation \eqref{Hamiltoneq3} into the equation \eqref{energy} and introducing a new coordinate $u = \rho^{-1}$, the energy conservation equation becomes as
+Substituting Eq.~\eqref{Hamiltoneq3} into Eq.~\eqref{energy} and introducing a new coordinate $u = \rho^{-1}$, the energy conservation equation becomes

 with